RIKEN-RCCS/spark-k/docs/README.md

 # BUILD AND INSTALL

+The install documents describes procedures building R and Spark on K.
 Spark is installed in "/opt/aics/spark", and R is installed in "/opt/aics/R".
 They are built with the following procedures.

 Brief procedures: